Nymphs: Step-by-step fly tying instructions.

 Dub the abdomen with the hare’s ear dubbing.

-Wrap the gold wire forward to rib the abdomen and tie it off.
+Wrap the ultra wire forward to rib the abdomen and tie it off.
 Take your scissors and trim the abdomen to a neat shape.

 Select a clump of pheasant tail fibers to use for the wing case of the fly and tie them in.